HiAS7/The-Sauce-Book-Online/_classes/Paladin.md

 feet of you takes damage, you can use your reaction to magically take that damage, instead of that creature taking it.
-This feature doesn't transfer any other effects that might accompany the damage, and this damage can't be reduced in any way.\
+This feature doesn't transfer any other effects that might accompany the damage, and this damage can't be reduced in any way.<br/>
 At 18th level, the range of this aura increases to 30 feet.
 ##### PROTECTIVE SPIRIT